-January 23, 2013: Steering Committee Meeting #3 - Option Development by individual elements (e.g. land use, transportation, parks, and open space) as well as potential layered conceptual options.
+January 23, 2013: Steering Committee Meeting #3 - Option Development

+The purpose of this meeting was to review progress to date and to discuss emerging options for the plan area by individual elements (e.g. land use, transportation, parks, and open space) as well as potential layered conceptual options.